 When we visited Jamaica we had bad weather for a week; heavy rains came down everyday.
 The beach at our resort got washed away into the ocean leaving behind a brown murky water that did not look inviting.
 One of the ladies working at the reception told us she was scared and that it hadn’t rained like this in 7 years.
 This was not very reassuring.

 We then headed to Rick’s Café where we watched people jump from the rocky cliffs into the ocean below.
-No we didn’t try it.
+No, we didn’t try it!

-The water was very cold and water shoes were essential to have a better grip on the slippery rocks.
+The water was cold and water shoes were essential to have a better grip on the slippery rocks.
 We didn’t bring any, but the locals sell you a pair of brightly colored overpriced slip-ons that double as a souvenir and reminder to buy your own.
-This excursion is usually offered to cruise ship passengers since it’s one of the top excursions in Jamaica and it can get pretty crowded so visiting when there isn’t a cruise ship in port would be more enjoyable.
+This excursion is usually offered to cruise ship passengers since it’s one of the top excursions in Jamaica and it can get pretty crowded, so visiting when there isn’t a cruise ship in port would be more enjoyable.

-Tip: Bring your own water shoes.
+Tip: Bring water shoes.

-We also visited the artisans market near our resort, which is a good place to interact with the locals and to buy souvenirs.
+We also visited the artisans market near our resort, which was a good place to interact with the locals and to buy souvenirs.
 We bought a nice hand carved mask to add to our collection.

 Our all-inclusive resort wasn’t completely finished and the buffet restaurant was still under construction so they were setting-up tables around the pool.
-This would have been lovely if the weather had cooperated but unfortunately it rained most of the time and the wind picked-up while they were setting up for the New Year’s Eve Dinner.
-The staff and tourists alike were scrambling to get under the patio and the next morning it was a mess with all sorts of food in the swimming pool!
+This would have been lovely if the weather had cooperated but unfortunately it rained most of the time and the wind picked-up while they were setting up for the New Year’s Eve dinner.
+Staff and tourists alike were scrambling to get under the patio—the next morning it was a mess with all sorts of food in the swimming pool!

 For Jamaica, I also have to say that the locals weren’t as welcoming as the people we encountered in Cuba, Dominican Republic and Mexico.
 Perhaps the bad weather affected their moods or we just happened to meet the grumpiest ones.
-That said; the experience has not made us want to go back, while we have revisited other places many times.
+That said, the experience has not made us want to go back, while we have revisited other places many times.